blakadder/blog/_posts/2023-07-10-switchboot-indoor-outdoor-thermo-hygrometer.md

 ## Teardown

 When you open the back cover you can see the gasket around its lip that seals the device to make it dust and water proof.
-After taking out the PCB you can see that they sealed the hole for the temperature as well.

 [![Gasket](/assets/images/switchbot_outdoor/gasket.jpg){: width="50%"}](/assets/images/switchbot_outdoor/gasket.jpg)[![SensorGasket](/assets/images/switchbot_outdoor/sensor_gasket.jpg){: width="50%"}](/assets/images/switchbot_outdoor/sensor_gasket.jpg)